 Step 8: Publish to PDPs with DemoUp Cliplister

-Sharing your videos with a vast network of retailers is essential for results.
-However, this is a challenge all on its own.
+Sharing your video tutorials with a vast network of retailers is essential for results.
+However, finding video platforms with this ability is a challenge all on its own.

 Most brands struggle to have content uploaded to retailer PDPs on time.
 The main reason for this is that retailers are overwhelmed with upload requests from brands.